 You can compare your scores using the comparison spreadsheets which can be downloaded for free.
 The SWEMWBS wellbeing data comparator tool will allow you to identify how your scores compare against the UK national average for SWEMWBS.
 The APS well-being data comparator tool will compare your results from the four ONS subjective wellbeing questions to national data from the Annual Population Survey.
 Please note that the links to the tools are to Excel downloads not website pages.

 NB: The handbook includes links to the old NEF Consulting website which no longer exists.
 A printing error has also been identified with the ONS scale on page 11, please be mindful of this if using the handbook as a reference.
-The Centre for Wellbeing are planning an updated guide for publication later in 2017.
+The Centre for Wellbeing are planning an updated guide for publication at a later date.

 More on Wellbeing at Work